Reviews, Best Prices, Comparisons, Expert Buying Guides

 What are Drivers?

-• Security: Driver updates often include security patches that protect the system from vulnerabilities.
+Security: Driver updates usually come with security patches which keep the system free from being exploited through vulnerabilities.

 1. Chipset Drivers

-Chipset drivers are crucial as they manage the communication between the CPU, GPU, and other motherboard components.
-Installing the correct chipset drivers ensures that the motherboard functions correctly.
+Chipset drivers are very important because they control the communication between the CPU, GPU, and other components on the motherboard.
+When the right chipset drivers are installed, the motherboard will work properly.

-• Intel Chipset Driver: Ensures that the Intel chipset on the ThinkPad X390 motherboard operates correctly.
+Intel Chipset Driver: Controls and makes sure that the Intel chipset on the ThinkPad X390 board runs the way it should.

-• Intel Management Engine Interface (MEI): Helps with hardware management tasks and system stability.
+Intel Management Engine Interface (MEI): It provides a way for hardware management and system stability.

 2. Graphics Drivers

-• Intel UHD Graphics Driver: The ThinkPad X390 typically uses integrated Intel UHD Graphics.
-This driver ensures smooth graphics performance and support for high-resolution displays.
+Intel UHD Graphics Driver: Generally, the ThinkPad X390 is equipped with integrated Intel UHD Graphics.
+This driver guarantees the quality and performance of the graphics, and even supports high-resolution screens.

-• Optional Discrete GPU Driver: If your ThinkPad X390 configuration includes an optional discrete GPU, such as the NVIDIA GeForce MX series, you will need the appropriate NVIDIA driver.
+Optional Discrete GPU Driver: You will also require the right NVIDIA driver if your ThinkPad X390 setup is equipped with an optional discrete GPU, such as NVIDIA GeForce MX series.

 3. Audio Drivers

-Audio drivers manage the laptop’s sound system, including the speakers and microphone.
+Audio drivers are responsible for the sound system of the laptop, which includes the speakers and microphone.

 4. Network Drivers